-You, and an astounding 10,000 other people a month.
+You, and an astounding 115,000 people between 2010 and 2020.

 Denver’s combination of cosmopolitan living, proximity to world-class recreational opportunities, and a strong economy have made the Mile High City – so nicknamed for its altitude, 5,280 feet – a mecca for everyone from startup geeks to entrepreneurial stoners.
 Denver has a distinct “outdoorsy chic” vibe that is unique among United States cities.

 You’ll find a strong independent art and music scene, and a quintessential cultural experience for locals is attending a show at Red Rocks Amphitheater.
 The city hosts many big-name musicals and touring shows at venues such as Ellie Caulkins Opera House and the Denver Performing Arts Center.
 The Denver Performing Arts Center is the second largest arts center in the U.S. after Lincoln Center in New York City.
 The Denver Museum of Art attracts high profile exhibits and the town also has a zoo, botanic gardens, an aquarium, several specialized museums and an amusement park, Elitch Gardens.

 Denver also has a strong foodie presence and is home to the flagship restaurants of several well-known, award-winning chefs.
 The annual 5280 Top of the Town and Best New Restaurants issues are two of the most popular for the city’s largest regional magazine, which helps drive a vibrant food and dining culture in the town.
 Coloradans are lucky to have a bountiful agriculture scene; farm to table restaurants, local wineries and microbreweries abound and it shows in the creative menus and number of farmers markets around town.